Abraham in Islam: Significance as a patriarch

 Abraham is also extremely important as a leader of Islam and as a patriarch of the Islamic faith.
 Muslims recognize Abraham as the ancestor through whom many other prophets and saints (Wali) came, including Moses, Jesus (Isa) and Muhammad.
 The Quran lists, in the sixth chapter, some of the greatest figures to have through Abraham's progeny:

 Abraham's narrative in the Quran indirectly refers to his role as one of the great patriarchs.
 The Quran says that God made Abraham "an Imam to the Nations" and father to Muslims, and his narrative records him praying for his offspring.
 The Quran further states that Abraham's descendants were given "the Book and Wisdom", and this fact is reinforced in a verse which states that Abraham's family was one of those in which the gift of prophecy was established as a generic trait.
 The Quran emphasizes upon Abraham's significance as it states that Abraham's family, Noah, Adam and the family of Amram were the four selected by God above all the worlds.
 As a result of his significance as a patriarch, Abraham is sometimes given the title Father of the Prophets.
 Of Abraham's immediate sons, the Quran repeatedly establishes the gifts God bestowed upon them.
 Ishmael, along with Elisha and Dhul-Kifl (possibly Ezekiel), is regarded as being "of the Company of the Good." and one of the men who was given "favour above the nations."
 In addition, Ishmael is described as being "true to what he promised, and he was a messenger (and) a prophet."
 Likewise, the Quran says of Isaac that he was "of the company of the Elect and the Good." and was "a prophet,- one of the Righteous." and further describes him as "of Power and Vision."
-Abraham is commemorated by all Muslims.
-As is the case with every prophet and apostle, it is Islamic custom to say "Peace be upon him" after saying Abraham's name.
-Abraham's unique position as the constructor of the Ka‘bah, as well as the establisher of the pilgrimage rites, is indirectly commemorated when Muslims perform the pilgrimage, or Hajj, in Mecca.
-Muslims sacrifice (Qurban) a domestic animal on Eid al-Adha, which is done in part to remember Abraham's bravery during his trial of the near-sacrifice of his son.
-Muslims further mention Abraham in their canonical prayer every day, in which they ask God to bless Muhammad's family as He blessed Abraham's family.

 Burial place

-Muslims believe that Abraham was buried, along with his wife Sarah, at the Cave of the Patriarchs in the Old City of Hebron, the West Bank.
-Known to Muslims as the Sanctuary of Abraham it is also thought to be the burial site of his son Isaac, his wife Rebecca, their son Jacob, and his wife Leah.
+Muslims believe that Abraham was buried, along with his wife Sarah, at the Sanctuary of Ibrahim (Cave of the Patriarchs) in the Old City of Hebron, in the Levant.
+Known in Arabic as al-Ḥaram al-Ibrāhīmī it is also thought to be the burial site of his son Isaac, his wife Rebecca, their son Jacob, and his wife Leah.